Data move general FAQ

 How do I know the move is complete?

-I am an Office 365 customer in one of the new datacenter geos, but when I signed up, I selected a different country.
+I am a Microsoft 365 customer in one of the new datacenter geos, but when I signed up, I selected a different country.
 How can I be moved to the new datacenter geo?

-What happens if we are in process of email data migration to Office 365 during the Exchange Online move?
+What happens if we are in process of email data migration to Microsoft 365 during the Exchange Online move?

 This is a very common scenario and is fully supported.
-Cloud migration between datacenter geos does not interfere with any on-premisis to cloud mailbox migrations.
+Cloud migration between datacenter geos does not interfere with any on-premises to cloud mailbox migrations.